Planning on spending 2 days in Budapest and looking for the best travel itinerary?

 But sometimes taking a tram or a bus is the easier and quicker option, especially when you have a jam-packed schedule for the day.
 Public transport options available are Metro, bus, trolly bus, and trams.
 Tickets can be bought at any metro station and are valid to use on all public transport, which makes it easy to swap between different transport options throughout the day.

 You can buy single-use tickets (only 350 HUF), 10-trip tickets (3,000 HUF), day passes (1,650 HUF), and so on.
 You can also buy transport tickets that are bundled with free entrance into certain museums and attractions.
 This allows you to see places like the Hungarian National Gallery, Budapest History Museum, Buda Castle, and Lukács thermal baths.
 Score!

 Don’t dismiss cycling as an option too.
 Budapest is very easy to get around via bicycle, and the city also has some very popular cycling tours which highlight all of the main sights and attractions.

 It really just depends on your preferred travel style.
 It’s an easy city to navigate through, and you won’t have any problems getting from place to place on your own.

-The towers (originally lookout towers) are completely free to enter, apart from the upper ones which can cost you around 2 euros to enter during the summer months.
+The towers (originally lookout towers) are completely free to enter, apart from the upper ones, which can cost you around 1000 HUF to enter during the summer months.
 You will see the best views of Budapest city from inside them, so definitely do not miss out on this one.